sva12000/On-PremiseMigration-to-MultiCloud/README.md

 ![image32](https://github.com/sva12000/SVera/assets/43139150/63b5001c-91a8-4375-8c2e-a79daa86e557)

-- See Docker images already pushed in to Google Container Registry
+- **See Docker images already pushed in to Google Container Registry**
+-
 ![image33](https://github.com/sva12000/SVera/assets/43139150/e5cc9e8a-ca7e-4883-9734-0d86fd5ec55f)

-• Open the Cloud Editor and edit the Kubernetes deployment file (luxxy-covid-testing-system.yaml) and update the variables below.
+• **Open the Cloud Editor and edit the Kubernetes deployment file (luxxy-covid-testing-system.yaml) and update the variables below.**

 - On line 33 in red with your <PROJECT_ID> on the Google Container Registry path.

-- On line 42 AWS Bucket name, AWS Keys (open file luxxy-covid-testing-system-en-app1.csv and use Access key ID.
+- On line 42 AWS Bucket name, AWS Keys (open file luxxy-covid-testing-system-en-app1.csv and use Access key ID
 -
 - On line 44 and Secret access key, on line 46) and Cloud SQL Database Private IP on line 48.

 cd ~/mission2/en/kubernetes